AdobeDocs/media-analytics.fr-FR/help/sdk-implement/validation/debugging/sdk-debugging.md

 * **tag :** nom du sous-composant qui a émis le message du journal (généralement le nom de classe)
 * **message :** message de trace

-Vous pouvez utiliser les journaux de la bibliothèque Media SDK pour vérifier l'implémentation.
+Vous pouvez utiliser les journaux générés par la bibliothèque du SDK multimédia pour vérifier l’implémentation.
 A good strategy is to search through the logs for the string `#track`.
 This will highlight all the `track*()` calls made by your application.

 For instance, this is what the logs filtered for `#track` could look like: